 - Various other undisclosed changes to the titles

-Here's the thing, though.
-The execution has left a large portion of the fanbase unimpressed, with many pointing to the visual quality of the new costumes as a significant step down from the rest of the remaster's art direction.
+The execution, though, has left a significant chunk of the fanbase unimpressed.
+Many players are calling out the visual quality of the new costumes as a noticeable downgrade from the rest of the remaster's art direction.

 The Original Lead Artist Speaks Out